-As part of its mandate to ensure fair pricing in the market place, the Consumer Affairs Division has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
-The prices listed below reflect prices collected June 25th, 2020.
+As part of its mandate to ensure fair pricing in the marketplace, the Consumer Affairs Division has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
+The prices listed below reflect prices collected June 25th – 27th, 2021.

 The Consumer Affairs Division is interested in safeguarding not just the economic well-being of consumers but their health interests as well.
 Accordingly, consumers are advised to always: